krasimir/react-in-patterns/patterns/dependency-injection/README.md

 }
 ```

-We'll store the dependencies in `dependencies` global variable (it's global for our module, not at an application level).
+We'll store the dependencies in `dependencies` global variable (it's global for our module, not for the whole application).
 We then export two functions `register` and `fetch` that write and read entries.
 It looks a little bit like implementing setter and getter against a simple JavaScript object.
 Then we have the `wire` function that accepts our React component and returns a [higher-order component](https://github.com/krasimir/react-in-patterns/tree/master/patterns/higher-order-components).
 In the constructor of that component we are resolving the dependencies and later while rendering the original component we pass them as props.
 We follow the same pattern where we describe what we need (`deps` argument) and extract the needed props with a `mapper` function.

 Having the `di.jsx` helper we are again able to register our dependencies at the entry point of our application (`app.jsx`) and inject them wherever (`Title.jsx`) we need.